 Substituted Service Policy: Residential Tenancies

-Someone can request an Order for Substituted Service if they have tried unsuccessfully to serve someone else with a document.
+Someone can request an Order for Substituted Service if they've tried unsuccessfully to serve someone else with a document.

 Superintendents as Tenants Policy: Residential Tenancies